DynamicDevices/bee-monitor/README.md

 You can then use minicom or a similar terminal emulator to access the shell on the Pi0.

 This can be useful if you have trouble with, say, ethernet connectivity

+When testing with e.g. an Ubuntu host set the Wired Connection for the renamed usb ethernet adaptor to "Shared with other computers"